 Turning the Spotlight on Mental Health during a Global Pandemic

-Well, there’s an article title I didn’t anticipate writing this year.
+Mental health during COVID-19.
+Well, there’s a topic I didn’t anticipate writing about this year.

 The current global atmosphere may feel like the opening credits of an apocalyptic thriller, however despite ‘Contagion’, and ‘I am Legend’ trending on Netflix, there is one storyline Hollywood forgot to narrate.
 The unscripted little brother to any global health crisis; its impact on mental wellbeing.

 Social connectedness and routine are two of the most important pillars we have to support our mental health.
 With the latest measures to self-isolate, including many now working from home and increased social distancing, both of our pillars are undergoing significant change and disruption.

 In the wake of a global pandemic, even those who don’t normally suffer from anxiety are feeling an escalating sense of worry.